cojen/Boxtin/README.md

 - `findVirtual`

 Methods defined by `AccessibleObject` which enable access to class members are denied by the standard rules.
 Attempting to call `setAccessible` causes an `InaccessibleObjectException` to be thrown.
 Calling `trySetAccessible` does nothing, and instead the caller gets a result of `false`.

-### Hidden classes

-The JVM doesn't pass hidden classes to instrumentation agents, and so this would permit hidden classes to completely bypass any rules.
-Boxtin could simply deny access to the `defineHiddenClass` and `defineHiddenClassWithClassData` methods, but instead it alters them such that hidden classes can be transformed just like any other class.
-Any class definition which is passed to these methods is first passed to the `SecurityAgent` for applying any necessary transformations.
-Code within the JDK itself is permitted to define hidden classes without going through these public methods, and so these classes won't be transformed.
-This isn't an issue because it doesn't permit arbitrary hidden classes to be defined.

-### Fail secure behavior

-When a `ClassFileTransformer` throws an exception, the instrumentation agent ignores it and continues on with the original untransformed class.
-If the Boxtin transformation fails in an unexpected way, then this could provide a rogue class a means to bypass the security checks.
-Instead, any unhandled exception during transformation is logged, and an empty class is produced instead.
-This prevents a rogue class from causing harm, but bugs in Boxtin can completely disable valid classes.
-Failing in all cases is the safer option.

 ## Object methods